 - Unpacking the danger of a Cyber attack – Reputational Risk and Loss of Trust

-- Lessons learnt from International & Local Examples (BA, Liberty and International Hacking examples).
+- Lessons learned from International & Local Examples (BA, Liberty and International Hacking examples).
 Examples of actual data breaches and how they were handled, the good and the bad.

 - Steps to ensure organizational readiness for a cyber attack – The Importance of Effective Proactive Preparation (Preventing Errors, Improving Response times and Decision-making)

-- Incident Reporting, Management and Response – Why Time is of the essence once a breach occur
+- Incident Reporting, Management, and Response – Why Time is of the essence once a breach occurs

 - Mandatory Reporting Requirements